Soubhik1502/Soubhik1502/README.md

 ### I'm a Developer, Formula 1 fanboy, and a Student!!

 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other developer to build world a better place
+- 👯 I’m looking to collaborate with other developers to build world a better place
 - 🥅 2022 Goal: Learn Machine Learning
 - ⚡ Fun fact: I love to capture moments with my camera!